 Taste of Chinatown – Haymarket, Sydney

 This Taste of Chinatown tour also fits comfortable in the cultural food tour category gives you a chance to learn more about Asian-Australians, and discover the history of these communities from the first fleet to the gold rushes.
-The guide will help you learn where to find the best Chinese, Malaysian and South Korean specialities on offer in Sydney along with with all the local favourites.
+The guide will help find the best Chinese, Malaysian and South Korean specialities on offer in Sydney along with all the local favourites.
 KFC (Korean Fried Chicken) anyone?